KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 As mentioned before, Rust focuses on correctness.
 There are many tracking issues that seem to be stuck for years, because there is no agreement on a solution, or because it wouldn't work on some exotic platforms or due to a niche reason.
-It's quickly adding new features that people can agree one, but the "difficult" questions seems to be stuck.
+It's quickly adding new features that people can agree on, but the "difficult" questions seem to be stuck.

 ## The Borrow Checker Is Not Always Right
 Another problem is, that things that should be possible in theory are not passing the borrow